jonmaim/til/README.md

 * Create a script to automatically rebuild the `Categories` section and list each category entries.
   * Bonus 1: display total number of entries, latest entry, last updated entry.
   * Bonus 2: display number of words in each entry.
+  * Bonus 3: run the script before each commit automatically from a Github action

 ---